-Title 23 CFR Part 450.316(a) requires that an MPO's public participation plan (PPP) define a process for providing individuals, such as, affected public agencies, representatives of users of public transportation, representatives of users of people with disabilities, and other affected groups the opportunity to participate in the decision-making process.
+Title 23 CFR Part 450.316(a) requires that an MPO's public participation plan (PPP) define a process for providing individuals, such as, affected public agencies, representatives of users of public transportation, representatives of users of pedestrian walkways, representatives of people with disabilities, and other affected groups the opportunity to participate in the decision-making process.
 As part of the Public Participation Plan (PPP), MPOs should describe explicit procedures, strategies, and desired outcomes for seeking out and considering the needs of those traditionally underserved by existing transportation systems, such as low-income communities and communities of color, who may face challenges accessing employment and other services.
 See Section 4.4 Participation Plan for more information.

-MPOs can encourage the involvement of historically underserved communities by proactively seeking the input of these households and by making public meetings as accessible as possible.
+MPOs can encourage the involvement of underserved communities by proactively seeking the input of these households and by making public meetings as accessible as possible.
 Public engagement strategies employed by MPOs include, but are not limited to:

-- Providing all materials related to the planning process in advance with adequate time for public review and input; - Holding meetings at convenient and accessible locations and outside of traditional working hours (e.g., evenings and weekends); - Locating meetings in low-income communities and communities of color; - Locating meetings at sites accessible via affordable transit; - Translating meeting materials for non-English speakers; - Using plain language so that information is easy to read and understand and avoids technical terms and jargon; - Allowing participants to explore and review materials at their own pace, provide opportunities for one-on-one conversations, when feasible, provide physical materials such as maps/infographics, organize presentations in a thoughtful way with breaks for questions, and include videos; - Considering the needs to low-income and LEP individuals when translating outreach materials and ensuring that documents are easy to understand (i.e., evaluate the reading level of the materials and quality of translations) - Making efforts to reach individuals with limited/no internet access, such as those in rural communities; - Removing potential barriers to attendance such as meeting residents at community events or pop-ups;
+- Providing all materials related to the planning process in advance with adequate time for public review and input; - Holding meetings at convenient and accessible locations and outside of traditional working hours (e.g., evenings and weekends);

-- Partnering with Community Based Organizations (CBOs) for engagement activities; - Providing interpretation at meetings for non-English speakers or consider leading meetings in the language of the community; - Ensuring meetings are attended by MPO decision makers in addition to MPO staff; and - Documenting input from the community, staff responses, and any changes made as a result of community feedback or reasons for not including community recommendations.
+- Locating meetings in low-income communities and communities of color; - Locating meetings at sites accessible via affordable transit; - Translating meeting materials for non-English speakers and providing interpreters; - Using plain language so that information is easy to read and understand and avoids technical terms and jargon; - Allowing participants to explore and review materials at their own pace, provide opportunities for one-on-one conversations, when feasible, provide physical materials such as maps/infographics, organize presentations in a thoughtful way with breaks for questions, and include videos; - Considering the needs to low-income and LEP individuals when translating outreach materials and ensuring that documents are easy to understand (i.e., evaluate the reading level of the materials and quality of translations) - Making efforts to reach individuals with limited/no internet access, such as those in rural communities; - Removing potential barriers to attendance such as meeting residents at community events or pop-ups; - Partnering with Community Based Organizations (CBOs) for engagement activities; - Providing interpretation at meetings for non-English speakers or consider leading meetings in the language of the community; - Having presentations during existing community meetings or during meetings held by a community partner; - Ensuring meetings are attended by MPO decision makers in addition to MPO staff; and - Documenting input from the community, staff responses, and any changes made as a result of community feedback or reasons for not including community recommendations.